We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - chlorpheniramine maleate (antihistamine used to control allergic reactions)

-In adults, a form of light therapy called photochemotherapy using ultraviolet radiation has proven to be an effective treatment.
+- In adults, a form of light therapy called photochemotherapy using ultraviolet (UV) radiation has proven to be an effective treatment.

 - opiates (morphine and codeine)

-Alcohol intake should be limited or eliminated completely since it can be a trigger for urticaria.
+Alcohol intake should be limited or eliminated since it can be a trigger for UP.

-Ninety percent of all cases affect only the skin (Ritambhra et al. 2001).
+Most cases of UP affect only the skin.
 Cases where UP affects other organs are generally found in older children and adults.

 - bone marrow